-We have just devoted two very detailed articles to market research in B2C and market research in B2B.
+We have just devoted two very detailed articles to B2C market research (see here) and B2B market research (see here).
 Aware that all the information will probably be confusing to assimilate all at once, we have prepared a concise overview table that presents the methodological differences between these two types of market research.Read also: Read our white paper on market research

 This table shows two kinds of information:

 - You will, first of all, find the 3 main methods to use for the study of the two contexts.
 These methods are listed in the order in which they should ideally be used (methods 1, 2, 3)

 - Some advice on what to do and what to avoid in each of the 2 contexts

 We hope that this presentation will be useful to you and we encourage you to leave your comments and share this article so that it can be of service to as many people as possible.

 Differences between B2C and B2B market research methods

 |Method||B2C Market research||B2B Market research|

 In the context of a prospective study (new market, new product/service) you must pay particular attention to the analysis of legal constraints (the “L” of PESTEL).
 Legal risks that you may take due to ignorance or inadvertence can have significant (and retroactive) consequences that may be potentially lethal to your business.
 Study the applicable regulations, standards and laws carefully, especially if your market research concerns a territory you do not yet know.
 For specific questions, call on specialists.
 First contact the Commercial Advisors of economic development agencies, the legal advisors of the structures supporting entrepreneurship in your respective country, to clear the ground.
 Finally, contact a lawyer to resolve any remaining doubts.